vk-cs/docs-public/docs/en/main/base/s3/storage-connecting/s3-file-managers/s3-file-managers.md

 ## CyberDuck

-Cyberduck is a free cloud storage browser for Mac and Windows with support for Object Storage S3 as well as many other cloud platforms.
+Cyberduck is a free cloud storage browser for Mac and Windows with support for Cloud Storage as well as many other cloud platforms.

 Installation is performed using [the product distribution kit](https://cyberduck.io/download) from the official website, as well as the classic user interface of the operating system.